-Are you looking for something hearty and delicious for Boxing Day brunch?
+Are you looking for something hearty and delicious for brunch?
 Then it’s got to be Bubble and Squeak!
-This simple, traditional British dish is a great way to use those tasty leftovers from a big Christmas meal.
+This simple, traditional British dish is a great way to use those tasty leftovers from a big roast dinner.
 So, grab your mashed potatoes and cooked veggies from the fridge, and let’s get them bubblin’ and squeakin’.

 - What is Bubble & Squeak?